 This page documents the evolution of printing and publishing during the nineteenth century.
-During this era, the productivity of presses increased greatly, partly because of improvements in the construction of presses and partly because of the use of steam to power them.
+During this era, the productivity of presses increased greatly, partly because of improvements in their construction and partly because of the use of steam to power them.
 As a result, print becomes more affordable and accessible to the working class.
 A typical example of this are the so-called penny prints, cheap single page prints which often commemorate important and unusual events.
 The example below is a humorous 19th-century penny print depicting a henpecked husband who gets a beating from his bossy wife.
 Such prints already existed in the previous centuries, but this one is printed with two additional spot colors.

 Charles Stanhope, the third Earl Stanhope, builds the first press which has an iron frame instead of a wooden one.
 It can print around 200 impressions per hour.
 Because this Stanhope press is also more durable and can print larger sheets, other press manufacturers soon switch to a similar type of construction.

 Isaiah Thomas creates the two-volume History of Printing in America which is one of the best resources on colonial printing in the United States.

 Friedrich Gottlob Koenig and Andreas Friedrich Bauer build their first cylinder press, which is much faster than the existing flatbed presses.
 One of the first customers is John Walter of The Times.
 The first issue of The Times that is printed with the new presses is published in 1814.
 The press is installed in secret to avoid sabotage by disgruntled pressmen operating the existing Stanhope presses.
 The machine is capable of printing 1100 sheets per hour.
 In 1817 Koenig & Bauer return to Germany and start building presses in an abandoned monastery in Würzburg.
 Their company is nowadays known as KBA.